Search waiting | Matsusada Precision

 This image explains frequency band when a capacitive load is connected.

-1. Slew rate or response frequency drop
+1. Reduced slew rate or frequency response

 A conceptual diagram of leakage current of High Voltage amplifier.